 My journey is far from over.
 I have many planes, trains, and cars yet to ride with my beloved pets comfortably at my side.
 Animals across the world are still treated poorly, with many of them left to fend for themselves on streets and beaches.
 These starving, diseased and frightened animals deserve better.
 And it’s not just in developing nations.
 Animals are still not always treated as the family members that they are here in the United States.
 As animal lover and advocate Mahatma Gandhi once wrote: “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

-My book, IT’S IN THE BAG: Pet Travel From Revolution to Evolution, offers not only life and business lessons but also my hope for a better future for the human-animal bond.
+My book, IT’S IN THE BAG: How to Turn a Passion into a New Business, offers not only life and business lessons but also my hope for a better future for the human-animal bond.
 To me there is still more good in the world to be done.
 Our dogs and cats remind us of that every day.